tfavory/profanity-filter/README.md

 Change "This sucks" into "This chocolate"

 ## Improvements:
 Map some bad words with relevant good word.
-Instead of changin "This sucks" into "This chocolate", it would say "This is inconvenient"
+Instead of changing "This sucks" into "This chocolate", it would say "This is inconvenient"